rtfmp/rtfmp.github.io/_posts/2015-05-20-ESXi-partedUtil.md

     13054 255 63 209715200

-Lets create a partition using `setptbl` option.
+We can create partition using `setptbl` option.
 VMFS5 partition starts at sector 2048.
 The end sector is calculated as (Cylinders * Heads * Sectors Per track) -1.
 Therefore  (13054*255*63) -1 = 209712509 is our end sector.

       ~ # partedUtil setptbl   /vmfs/devices/disks/mpx.vmhba1:C0:T1:L0 gpt "1 2048 209712509 AA31E02A400F11DB9590000C2911D1B8 0"
       gpt